An exploration of a prohibition era cocktail book

 My love of cocktails hit right before the height of the craft cocktail resurgence during the recession.
 That’s when I started to pay closer attention.
 I became friends with real mixologists and they opened my mind to a world I hardly knew existed.
 That is when I started to love a "good cocktail" and could finally discern the difference.

 I picked up Two Hundred Selected Drinks by Knut W. Sundin, a couple of months ago with an idea.
-A plan to create this online journal of my journey making all 200 of the cocktails.
+A plan to create an online journal of my journey with cocktails.
 Partly because I'd like to think my grandfather used this book and partly because I wanted to challenge myself.

 - J.B.
 Chaykowsky